-New Fantasyland Takes Flight (Dec.
-6, 2012) – The largest expansion project in Magic Kingdom history features attractions and experiences in an area that doubles the size of Fantasyland.
-Among the novelties, guests are now able to fly high with The Great Goofini or with Dumbo, the Flying Elephant.
-In July 2012 the second Dumbo was added (flying counterclockwise), along with Casey Jr. Splash ‘n’ Soak Station.
+New Fantasyland Takes Flight (May 2014) - The largest expansion project in Magic Kingdom history features attractions and experiences in an area that doubles the size of Fantasyland.
+Among the novelties, guests are able to fly high with The Great Goofini or with Dumbo, the Flying Elephant.
 The grand opening took place Dec.
-6, 2012 for Under the Sea ~ Journey of the Little Mermaid, Enchanted Tales with Belle, Be Our Guest Restaurant, Gaston’s Tavern, Ariel’s Grotto.
-A 2013 opening is planned for Princess Fairytale Hall and a spring 2014 opening is planned for the Seven Dwarfs Mine Train, taking guests on a musical ride into the mine “where a million diamonds shine.”
+6, 2012 for Under the Sea ~ Journey of the Little Mermaid, Enchanted Tales with Belle, Be Our Guest Restaurant, Gaston’s Tavern and Ariel’s Grotto followed by Princess Fairytale Hall, which opened September 2013.
+A May 28, 2014 opening is planned for the Seven Dwarfs Mine Train, taking guests on a musical ride into the mine “where a million diamonds shine.”

-Sorcerers of the Magic Kingdom (February 2012) - Beginning in early 2012, Sorcerers of the Magic Kingdom at Walt Disney World Resort will feature a brand-new interactive experience enabling guests to defeat the Disney Villains.
+Sorcerers of the Magic Kingdom (February 2012) - Sorcerers of the Magic Kingdom features an interactive experience enabling guests to defeat the Disney Villains.
 Armed with magic spells in the form of special cards, players must search for the symbols that lead them to the animated villains’ hiding places.
-Sorcerers of the Magic Kingdom will be included as part of park admission.
+Sorcerers of the Magic Kingdom is included as part of park admission.

 Test Track Presented by Chevrolet (Dec.
-6, 2012) – Now open, the re-imagined, design-centric Test Track presented by Chevrolet features a sleek new “Chevrolet Design Center at Epcot” where guests will create their own custom concept vehicles prior to buckling into their 6-person “SimCar” ride vehicle and putting their design through its paces on the exhilarating hills, switchbacks and straight-aways of the Test Track circuit.
+2012) - The re-imagined, design-centric Test Track presented by Chevrolet features a sleek new “Chevrolet Design Center at Epcot” where guests create their own custom concept vehicles prior to buckling into their 6-person “SimCar” ride vehicle and putting their design through its paces on the exhilarating hills, switchbacks and straight-aways of the Test Track circuit.

 Disney Phineas & Ferb: Agent P’s World Showcase Adventure (Summer 2012) - Agent P’s World Showcase Adventure is based on the wily secret-agent alter-ego of Perry the Platypus – faithful pet to the title characters from Disney’ Channel’s animated series “Phineas & Ferb.”
 Transforming into secret agents, Epcot guests use a “high-tech secret agent device” to scour World Showcase for clues, evil “Inators” and – with a little bit of luck – help Agent P defeat his nemesis Dr. Doofenshmirtz.